Intro to System Design

 Action: For instance, if you've chosen a certain database type, explain why you chose it and what trade-offs were involved (e.g., SQL vs. NoSQL).
 Also, talk about how you'd handle potential issues, such as system outages or data consistency challenges.

-More Complex Examples: Discuss trade-offs between eventual consistency vs. strong consistency, microservices vs. monolith architecture, synchronous vs. asynchronous processing, or caching strategies (write-through vs. write-behind vs. cache-aside).
+More Complex Examples: Discuss trade-offs like eventual consistency (social media likes - okay if delayed) vs. strong consistency (banking transactions - must be immediate), synchronous (user login - wait for response) vs. asynchronous processing (email notifications - send in background), or caching strategies (write-through vs. write-behind vs. cache-aside).

 6. Conclusion / Q&A (5 minutes)